As an Amazon Associate I earn from qualifying purchases.

 However, if you’re obese and you’re looking to do a 5k anytime within the next year, time is not a luxury you have.
 You need to start training NOW!

-Luckily, I’ve already done all the research, popped all the blisters, and been through the hell so you don’t have to.
+Luckily, I’ve already done all the research, popped all the blisters, and been through hell so you don’t have to.
 Well, you’ll probably have to do the last two, but at least the research is done!

-Crafting A 5k Running Program While Obese
+Crafting A 5k Running Program For Morbidly Obese People

 Getting started with running was a painful reality check for me.
-I had chased my daughter around at the park but I hadn’t tried to all-out run for years.
+I had “chased” my daughter around at the park but I hadn’t tried to all-out run for years.
 It made me face the harsh reality of what I had done to my body and how out of shape I really was.

 While the entire experience brought me a lot of clarity, I can distill most of what I learned down to 5 things that will make you a better and more successful runner if you’re obese: